Zero-Shot Transfer Capabilities of the Sundial Foundation Model for Leaf Area Index Forecasting: Related Work

 \subsection{Baselines: Statistical and Supervised Models}

-Classical LAI forecasting has long relied on statistical time-series models such as autoregressive (AR) and exponential-smoothing formulations, which are simple, interpretable, and effective for short-term dynamics.
+Classical LAI forecasting has long relied on statistical time series models such as autoregressive (AR) and exponential-smoothing formulations, which are simple, interpretable, and effective for short-term dynamics.
 However, these models are limited in their ability to capture nonlinear seasonal patterns and interannual variability.

 Supervised machine-learning baselines—including random forests~\cite{breiman2001random} and gradient boosting~\cite{friedman2001greedy, ke2017lightgbm}—can incorporate richer auxiliary features when available, but offer only marginal improvements when restricted to univariate LAI histories.
 Recurrent neural networks, particularly LSTMs, remain strong supervised baselines for vegetation-index forecasting and are widely used in agronomic and ecological applications~\cite{hochreiter1997long, liu2022machine}.
 Despite their capacity to model nonlinear temporal dependencies, these methods require substantial labeled data and typically exhibit limited gains when training data is scarce or spatially heterogeneous.